mcarrera/pokedex/README.md

   dotnet run --urls=https://localhost:7040
 ```

-In alternative, you can use an IDE such as Visual Studio, Visual Studio Code or JetBrains Rider and open the Pokedex.sln solution.
+In alternative, an IDE such as Visual Studio, Visual Studio Code or JetBrains Rider can be used to open the Pokedex.sln solution.

 ### Troubleshooting
 If you encounter any issues while running the API, check the console output for error messages.
 Ensure that the .NET Core SDK is correctly installed and that the specified port is not being used by another service.